lucianRosuAtc/BoxesReact-FlipTheValue-/README.md

 You could see this online at: https://boxes-react-flip-the-value.netlify.app/

+By pressing the white squares, they change their value and become black circles.
+Clicking on the black circles will change their value and become white squares.

 This application is made in React Vite.
 To be able to install the application, you must use VS Code.
 Create a project in React vite then copy the files.
 In the project directory, you can run: